 Bitcoin’s decentralized trade volume has been declining after the global interest spike in early 2018 but, as evidenced by the graph below, it has still roughly doubled year-on-year.

 Dubai is a social hub, so it makes a lot of sense that the majority of Bitcoin communities would be meeting personally, as opposed to an online presence.
 To find people you can discuss Bitcoin with, visit these pages:

 - The local meetup groups are a promising place to start if you are interested in meeting other Bitcoin enthusiasts or opportunities to trade with other people.

 - The Dubai FB Bitcoin forum is a vibrant group with lots of daily updates

 - If you can read Arabic and you’re looking to learn more about Bitcoin and blockchain online, you should consider visiting the Arabic BitcoinTalk thread.

-Among the first cryptocurrency exchanges in Dubai, BitOasis has grown to become one of the largest cryptocurrency exchanges in the Middle East.
+BitOasis is among the first cryptocurrency exchanges in Dubai.
+It has grown to become one of the largest cryptocurrency exchanges in the Middle East.
 Since 2015, this company has provided its clients with a cryptocurrency wallet and exchange services.

 The fee structure for fiat-crypto pairs starts with 0.25% for makers and goes as low as 0.05% for high volume trades.
 You can read the entire fee structure here.

-Established in 2018 in Dubai, Bitex UAE is one of the latest exchanges and wallet providers in the United Arab Emirates.
+Bitex UAE, established in 2018 in Dubai, is one of the latest exchanges and wallet providers in the United Arab Emirates.
 Supported by UAE’s Blockchain Strategy 2021, the company hopes to provide the local population with a fast and reliable way to trade Bitcoin and other cryptocurrencies.

 The exchange charges 0.30% commissions on all trades, can read their entire fee schedule here